patrykpilek/mvc-framework-php/README.md

 -[ ] Routing
   - Create a central entry point to the framework: the front controller
   - Configure the web server to have pretty URLs
+  - Create amd require (not include) the router class